the1lab/1lab/CONTRIBUTING.md

-* Alternatively, if the expressions being compared are themselves very long, you **may** have the equations on lines *between* the expressions, in which case they should be indented an additional two spaces.
+* Alternatively, if the expressions being compared are themselves very long, you **may** have the equations on lines *between* the expressions, in which case they should be indented an additional step.

     ```agda
       proof =